 Peritus Health Management is committed to provide safe and effective occupational health services.
 During the course of our business, we process a significant amount of personal and special category data.
-We will ensure that all data will be processed in accordance with the requirements of the General Data Protection Regulation and other relevant legal and professional guidance.
+We will ensure that all data will be processed in accordance with the requirements of the Data Protection Act and other relevant legal and professional guidance.
 We want our staff and service users to be confident that the data is being handled responsibly and securely.
-For full details of our arrangements for Information Governance is available on our website here.
+For full details of our arrangements is available on our Information Governance page.

 What information do we collect about you?

 You have been referred to Peritus Health Management by your employer to undertake an assessment of your health in relation to your job and / or your workplace exposures.
 This is part of their statutory duty of care towards you and may form part of your employer’s health and safety management system and equality strategy.
 You do not have to consent to participating with this referral but if you do not, any decisions that your employer may need to take, will be taken based on the information already available.
 For health surveillance activities, this may also be a breach of your responsibilities as an employee under the Health and Safety at Work etc Act and statutory regulations made thereunder.

 Our employees are nurses and doctors and other health professionals with special qualifications and training in the effects of health on work and work on health (occupational health).
 Sometimes we will ask with your consent for further medical information or guidance from your own GP or specialist or an independent specialist.

 During the assessment, you will be asked questions about your health or medical issues, treatments and impact on your activities of daily living and, if appropriate to the reason for your referral, we may undertake some tests e.g. blood pressure, vision, hearing or breathing tests.
 The Occupational Health professional conducting the assessment is required to take clinical notes of the assessment.
 These notes will be kept confidential*.